Ajit5557/forPractice-demo/README.md

 # forPractice-demo
-This is my new git repositroy
+This is my new git repositroy,
 Author - Ajit